Skip to main content

 Match Your Website’s Fonts

-The embed code uses web-safe fonts from the style preset you choose.
-The font families vary by preset:
+The embed code uses web-safe fonts from the style preset you choose:

 If your website uses a specific font, the widget will look natural alongside it since the presets use widely compatible font stacks.